 I've never seen anything like it, and we've always known there's a biased media.

-The Democrats pretty much the same thing.
+The Democrats, pretty much the same thing.

-But it's like they're now they wake up and you use this analogy once in the morning, and they can't help themselves anymore.
+But it's like they're now, they wake up, and you use this analogy once in the morning, and they can't help themselves anymore.

-And they've got to find a reason for that day to hate this man because they have already predetermined that they know better than the American people that he's the wrong person.
+They're like drug addicts, and they've got to find a reason for that day to hate this man because they have already predetermined that they know better than the American people that he's the wrong person.

-If only we had listened to them.
+We made a mistake if only we had listened to them.

 And they need their drug every day.